crypt0kitik/advanced_machine_learning_methods/02 – NLP experiments, classification/read_me.txt

 - Chatboot

 This classification will help us to understand how well participant learnt during the user study.
-After that I had to run all code snippets again because the original dataset was changed.
-Why I have so many snippets for other parts?
-I want to test different types of tokenization

 01 PART - Tokenization